 Lendbreen is an ice patch without crevasses, so we can rule out falling into a crevasse as a cause of death.
 The trip over the pass was quite short, so lack of fodder is also out.
 More likely, the packhorses suffered a fall and a broken leg or they died from exhaustion.

 The use of packhorses in the Lendbreen area continues.
 Today, packhorses are mostly used for transporting reindeer meat from the hunt in the fall.
 We use them for transporting our equipment, when undertaking fieldwork at the Lendbreen ice patch and other sites.
 The horses can carry up to 100 kilos each.
-Jakop, the owner, tells us he will not venture higher than our campsite by the lake (1650 m), as the terrain further up is too dangerous for the horses, due to the lack of snow and ice covering the scree.
+Jakop, on of the owners, tells us he will not venture higher than our campsite by the lake (1650 m), as the terrain further up is too dangerous for the horses, due to the lack of snow and ice covering the scree.
 This is an important point.

 For Whom the Bell Tolls